slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - letting go allows progress. letting things happen instead of trying things to happen.
 -->

-> *"It only hurts when you don’t have time to prepare for the fall"
+> *"It only hurts when you don’t have time to prepare for the fall."
 -- Tony Hawk*

 > *"Waiting is painful.
 Forgetting is painful.
 But not knowing which to do is the worst kind of suffering."